Globe Valve. The term globe valve applies to a valve whose body is shaped like a globe or has characteristics like those of a globe.

 Special TRIM of valves may be designed for applications that exceed these differential pressure limits.

-The image shows a section of a globe valve
+The image depicts a cutaway view of a globe valve that shows each of its components.

 Types of globe valves include: